History of male homosexuality: Japan

 Homosexuality in Japan, variously known as shudo or nanshoku, has been documented for over one thousand years and had some connections to the Buddhist monastic life and the samurai tradition.
 This same-sex love culture gave rise to strong traditions of painting and literature documenting and celebrating such relationships.

-Siam
+Thailand

 Similarly, in Thailand, kathoey, or "ladyboys," have been a feature of Thai society for many centuries, and Thai kings had male as well as female lovers.
 While kathoey may encompass simple effeminacy or transvestism, it most commonly is treated in Thai culture as a third gender.
 They are generally accepted by society.